-- changing the title of a course of study - changes which require an exemption from elements of the University's Academic Framework (10 credits) (QA3 Annex A) or Academic Framework (6 credits) (QA4 Annex B) (as appropriate) to be approved by the Courses & Partnerships Approval Committee (CPAC), or from relevant University assessment regulations to be approved by Education, Quality & Standards Committee - changes to the structure of a course or assessment regime which have a significant impact on the student experience
+- changing the title of a course of study - changes which require an exemption from elements of the University's Academic Framework (10 credits) (QA3 Annex A) or Academic Framework (6 credits) (QA4 Annex B) (as appropriate) to be approved by the Courses & Partnerships Approval

-- changes that would otherwise be intermediate but that are submitted after the University deadline (and therefore likely to be higher risk and impact) - creation of year-long units, which contribute to the final award, exceeding 36 credits per year per course - changes which result in material changes to the course aims or course intended learning outcomes.
-NOTE: this could be brought about by changes to individual or a group of units e.g. introducing new, existing unit(s), changing a significant unit, for example a dissertation or major group project unit - discontinuation of an existing course accreditation1 - exemptions from the generic exit awards (Certificate of Higher Education and Diploma of Higher Education) available on undergraduate courses (including an exemption from the stipulation that credit achieved through a placement or study year abroad will not contribute to these awards) - exemptions from the generic exit awards (Postgraduate Certificate and Postgraduate Diploma) available on taught postgraduate courses (including if applicable an exemption from the stipulation that credit achieved through a placement or study year abroad will not contribute to these awards). - 3.3 Non-substantive changes to course information that appears in the digital prospectus, including unit synopses and option block text, should be approved by Directors of Teaching.
-Marketing Teams may amend typographical errors in the text without seeking approval.
-Changes must be approved by the end of January for undergraduate courses and by the end of March for postgraduate courses, for courses starting in the following academic year. - 3.4 Further guidance on the classification of changes can be obtained from the Assistant Registrar in the Faculty/School.
+- Committee (CPAC), or from relevant University assessment regulations to be approved by Education, Quality & Standards Committee - changes to the structure of a course or assessment regime which have a significant impact on the student experience - changes that would otherwise be intermediate but that are submitted after the University deadline (and therefore likely to be higher risk and impact) - creation of year-long units, which contribute to the final award, exceeding 36 credits per year per course - changes which result in material changes to the course aims or course intended learning outcomes.
+NOTE: this could be brought about by changes to individual or a group of units e.g. introducing new, existing unit(s), changing a significant unit, for example a dissertation or major group project unit - exemptions from the generic exit awards (Certificate of Higher Education and Diploma of Higher Education) available on undergraduate courses (including an exemption from the stipulation that credit achieved through a placement or study year abroad will not contribute to these awards) - exemptions from the generic exit awards (Postgraduate Certificate and Postgraduate Diploma) available on taught postgraduate courses (including if applicable an exemption from the stipulation that credit achieved through a placement or study year abroad will not contribute to these awards). - 3.3 Non-substantive changes to course information that appears in the digital prospectus. including unit synopses and option block text, may be approved by Directors of Teaching.
+Such changes must be approved by the end of January for undergraduate courses and by the end of March for postgraduate courses. - 3.4 Further guidance on the classification of changes can be obtained from the Assistant Registrar in the Faculty/School.